-Origins: Arigon was a character my friend Martin had created and played for a campaign at school during the winter months.
-He liked him so much he wanted to use him in the new campaign I was starting.
+Origins: Arigon was a character my friend Martin had created and played for a campaign at school during the Winter months.
+He liked him so much he wanted to use him in the new campaign I was starting the following Summer.
 I said sure as long as this one, the one in my game, is now a separate and distinct parallel world version of the other character.
 Basically, what happens in one campaign has no effect on the Arigon of the other campaign.
 Martin agreed.

 Backstory: Arigon was born to a Human Ranger and a Half-Elven Sorceress on the island of scoundrels and ne'er do-wells known as Rae Astra off the coast of The Free Lands of Rae.
 His parents made a home there because of the many enchantments that hid the island as they were being hunted by a Black Dragon whose plans they had thwarted in the past.
 Unfortunately, the Black Dragon somehow found them and murdered them as well as nearly all Rae Astras other inhabitants by sinking the island with a massive deluge of its acidic bile.